liuzihe02/RDPO/README.md

 Modify the trainer to take in the RDPO loss term accordingly

+> Note that when LoRA is used, the reference model is simply the base model!
+LoRA a

 ### 5. Create `train/rdpo/workflow.py`

 Modify the `run_rdpo` in the workflow accordingly